-a) H_3O^+ ions through the reaction with moisture from the air inspired by the bodys own defense mechanism imitating e.g. the acid coating of the skin [29] The resulting acidified surfaces have a pH of 4.5 and the H_3O^+ ions are able to diffuse through the cell membranes where they can distort the pH-equilibrium and transport systems of the pathogen.
+a) H3O+ ions through the reaction with moisture from the air inspired by the bodys own defense mechanism imitating e.g. the acid coating of the skin [30] The resulting acidified surfaces have a pH of 4.5 and the H3O+ ions are able to diffuse through the cell membranes where they can distort the pH-equilibrium and transport systems of the pathogen.
+Due to the Zeeman effect acid water molecules remain on the surface!

-$$MoO_2(OH) + H_2O = H_3O^+ + MoO_3$$
+$$M_0O_2(OH) + H_2O = H_3O^+ + M_0O_3^-$$

 b) In addition to this mechanism also free radicals e.g. oxygen radicals and hydroxyl radicals are formed which result in a synergistic mode of action.
-[30]
+[31]

-Transition metal oxides embedded in polymers Transition oxides embedded in coatings c) A positive zeta potential has also been determined limited to a μ m distance at the surface.
-This is reflected by an extraordinary fast eradication of microorganisms i.e. a reduction of 5 log 10 within 15 minutes documented by laser scanning microscopy [31].

-d) Last not least paramagnetic Ions also contribute to the antimicrobial activity [32].
+Transition metal oxides embedded in polymers Transition oxides embedded in coatings

+- c) A positive zeta potential has also been determined limited at a μm distance at the surface.
+This is reflected by an extraordinary fast eradication of microorganisms i.e. a reduction of 5 log 10 within 15 minutes documented by laser scanning microscopy.
+[32] - d) Last not least paramagnetic Ions also contribute to the antimicrobial activity.
+[33]

 This technology is the only one which meets all the requirements described initially for prevention of Hospital acquired infections.
-The additives are water, detergent and alcohol insoluble and are fixed in a polymer or a coating where they are not eluted [33].
-There is no induction of resistance, no allergenicity, the additives are nontoxic and are essential trace elements in the body!
-Permanent (>10 years) activity - including activity against microorganisms in biofilms has been documented.
-Investigation of activity by the JIS 25923 methode (a) and the RO-DAC push plate method (b)
+The additives are water, detergent and alcohol insoluble and are fixed in a polymer or a coating where they are not eluted.
+[34] There is no induction of resistance, no allergenicity, the additives are nontoxic and are essential trace elements in the body!
+Long lasting (>10 years) antimicrobial activity - including activity against microorganisms in biofilms - has been documented (Figure 1).